moodynooby/Modern-downTheMall-GimmeThat/Readme.md

-The extension can be rebranded and rewritten to better emphasize its **simplicity** and **minimal, hassle-free experience** while maintaining a modern, developer-focused appeal.

 ***

 ## Gimme That! ! – The Minimal Mass Downloader for Your Browser

 ### Description
-A truly **minimalist**, fast, and hassle-free mass downloader for your browser.
+A truly **user-focused**, fast, and hassle-free mass downloader for your browser.
 Designed to be lean, intuitive, and free of clutter, Gimme That! ! puts downloading in your hands—no distractions, just efficient downloading.

 ***
 Gimme That! !’s philosophy: **Less is more.
 The core features you need, nothing you don’t.**
 This approach ensures a **minimal, clean, and efficient** mass downloader.

 ### Release Notes
+#### v4.99
+The extension is being rebranded and rewritten to better emphasize its **simplicity** and **minimal, hassle-free experience** to be more user-focused while maintaining a modern, developer-focused appeal.

 #### v2.6
 With this update, Gimme That! ! becomes faster, lighter, and more focused on a seamless user experience.